Banks and Clients Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Banks and Clients’s changes.
-Notwithstanding that using the software is not a condition for acceptance on the Banks and Clients panel, demonstrating you can stay up to date with Banks and Clients’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.
+This system facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Banks and Clients’s changes.
+Notwithstanding that using this technology is not a prerequisite for Banks and Clients , demonstrating you can stay up to date with Banks and Clients’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Banks and Clients

-Mortgage companies frequently vary their requirements.
+Mortgage companies frequently change their requirements.
 The BSA instructions from Banks and Clients are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes